tcj/punchtime/README.md

   writes to "punch" file in /tmp, signals daemon to read it

 <h6>punch files</h6>
-  punch file contains uid, username
+  punch file contains uid, username, type of event (out or in)

 daemon determines actual uid and date/time from statting the punchfile